Computer-guided dental implant placement uses an advanced technology to allow oral surgeons to precisely place the new teeth for patients.

 What are Computer Guided Implants?

 With the help of expert 3D imaging, we are able to provide you with computer-guided implant technology that carefully and precisely places dental implants.
 We personally use the PlanMeca ProMax 3D scanner that takes an image of your mouth and underlying structures.
 With the help of this scan, we can spot vital nerve pathways as well as bone mass.
 This is then transmitted into a guide that is used in conjunction with implant placement.

 Computer-guided implants are placed precisely where they need to be, improving the chances of solid healing.
 We use a 3D CT scanning machine known as the PlanMeca ProMax 3D.
 This machine takes a 3D image of your entire face so that a detailed guide is then made up to plan the placement of the implants.
 This is essential for patients who may have had implants from other providers in the past that have failed

 What makes you a good candidate for Computer Guided Implants?

 The majority of patients who want or need dental implants will benefit from computer-guided planning.
 This detailed plan guides Dr. Buccellato in where the implants should be placed.
 This provides proper, strong and even healing that creates a more successful and lifelong implant.
 Most people who want to have implants placed will have this imaging done prior to the surgery.

 What happens during the procedure for Computer Guided Implants?

-If you are interested in computer guided implants, call our office now so that we can schedule you to come in for a consultation.
+If you are interested in computer-guided implants, call Alpine Dentistry now so that we can schedule you to come in for a consultation.